|Nutritional Guidelines (per serving)|

 The origin of Jezebel sauce isn't clear, but it might have come from the gulf coast (Mississippi, Alabama, Florida, Louisiana, Texas).
 Recipes can be found in numerous cookbooks dating as far back as the 1950s, and you'll find it on many restaurant menus.
 The sauce probably gets its name from the "wicked" heat.

-Change it up slightly with some hot pepper jelly or diced canned mild chiles or jalapeno peppers.
+Change it up slightly with some hot pepper jelly or diced canned mild chiles or jalapeño peppers.
 Minced ginger is another possible flavor variation.

-- In a bowl, combine the pineapple preserves, apple jelly, horseradish, mustard, and black pepper.
+In a bowl, combine the pineapple preserves, apple jelly, horseradish, mustard, and black pepper.
 Blend well.
 Cover the bowl and refrigerate until thoroughly chilled before serving.

-- Make it a day or two ahead of time for best flavor.
+Make it a day or two ahead of time for best flavor.

-- Store Jezebel sauce in the refrigerator for up to 2 weeks.
+Store Jezebel sauce in the refrigerator for up to 2 weeks.

 Serving Suggestions and Variations

-- Jezebel sauce and cream cheese is a very popular appetizer in the South.
+Jezebel sauce and cream cheese is a very popular appetizer in the South.
 Spoon the sauce over a block of cream cheese and serve with crackers or sturdy chips.
 It's an easy preparation and your friends and family will love it!

-- Use the sauce to top canapes.
+Use the sauce to top canapes.

-- Serve the sauce along with roasted pork, ham, or grilled meat.
+Serve the sauce along with roasted pork, ham, or grilled meat.

-- Spoon some of the sauce over a ham about 10 minutes before it comes out of the oven.
+Spoon some of the sauce over a ham about 10 minutes before it comes out of the oven.

-- With Creole Mustard - Replace the dry mustard with 4 tablespoons of Creole mustard or a whole grain brown mustard.
+With Creole mustard - Replace the dry mustard with 4 tablespoons of Creole mustard or a whole grain brown mustard.

-- For a milder sauce, decrease the horseradish to 1/4 cup or less.
+For a milder sauce, decrease the horseradish to 1/4 cup or less.

-- Other possible flavor variations include canned and drained minced mild chiles or jalapeno peppers.
+Other possible flavor variations include canned and drained minced mild chiles or jalapeño peppers.

 If pineapple preserves aren't available, use apricot or peach preserves.